acoppes/acoppes/site/_drafts/ldjam52.markdown

      <span>The root objects for each test case inside the development scene.</span>
 </div>

-This is something I do for a long time and I really like to attack each feature in isolation, even though I have to improve root object naming.
+This is something I do for a long time now and I really like it to attack each feature in isolation first.
+I have to admit that I need to improve root objects naming.

 ### The Dunes

-The first thing I wanted to achieve was the sensation of Arrakis’ dunes and for that I decided to use Unity’s terrain tool which I never used before and I quickly managed to have something I liked.
-This was a pretty direct step, I just used the Raise or Lower terrain with default brushes and created what I wanted, and just modified a bit the Material to get a decent sand color.
+The first thing I wanted to achieve was the sensation of Arrakis’ dunes and for that I decided to use Unity’s terrain tool which I never used before and I quickly managed to have something that I liked.
+This was a pretty direct step, I just used the Raise or Lower terrain with default brushes and created what I wanted, and just modified a bit the Material to get a decent sand feeling.

 <div class="post-image">
     <a href="/assets/ldjam52-terrain-01.png"><img src="/assets/ldjam52-terrain-01.png" /></a>
 </div>

-There were different things I wanted to try but had no time, one of them was to create the terrain using height maps and to randomize that in different runs so you have to discover different Spice locations.
+There were different things I wanted to try but had no time, one of them was to create the terrain using height maps and to randomize that each time you start the game and also to use that information for the Spice locations.

-Another thing I tested a bit was grass painting, I wanted in my head to spawn the Spice like it was grass on the ground but orange, I felt it like was going to be a great idea but couldn't get it to look how I wanted and also I didn't know how to remove it after harvesting so I decided to avoid that.
+Another thing that I tested a bit was the terrain grass, I wanted in my head to spawn the Spice like it was grass on the ground but with orange tones (like Spice).
+I felt it like was going to be a great idea but couldn't get it to look how I wanted at first and also I didn't know how to remove it after harvesting so I decided to avoid that.

+While writing the blog post I tried again and managed to make it look how I wanted, still don't know how to remove it from terrain though (now I want to investigate that).

 <div class="post-image">
 <video width="480" height="270" controls>